What They Can Do

 Driving a Skid Steer Loader and Multi Terrain Loader

 When you push forward on the left-hand joystick, all four wheels start to spin, or in the case of the multi terrain loader, both tracks start to turn.
 If you keep the joystick pushed forward and move it to the left, the machine turns left.
 It does this by slowing down or stopping the two left wheels or the left track.
 The farther left you push the joystick, the slower the left wheels or left track will move.
 The opposite is true when moving in reverse: If you pull the stick all the way back, the machine goes straight backwards, but if you then move the joystick to the left, the right wheels or right track will slow down, causing the machine to turn right.
 If you center the joystick and then push it to the left, the left wheels or left track will move backward and the right wheels or right track will move forward -- this turns the machine around in the smallest possible area.
-The animation below demonstrates how the joystick controls the movement of the skid steer loader.

 Operating the Loader